 The purpose of this policy is to ensure that risks associated with the storage, handling, use and disposal of chemicals in schools are effectively managed

-- The the and the requires the Department to manage the risks associated with dangerous goods and hazardous chemicals stored and used in schools, for example fireworks, methylated spirits, petrol, and aerosol cans.
+- The Occupational Health and Safety (OHS) Act 2004 OHS Regulations 2017 the Dangerous Goods (Storage and Handling) Regulations 2022 and the Dangerous Goods (Explosives) Regulations 2022 requires the department to manage the risks associated with dangerous goods and hazardous chemicals stored and used in schools, for example fireworks, methylated spirits, petrol, and aerosol cans.

 - The principal and/or their delegate must ensure that there are appropriate emergency procedures in place in the event of a chemical emergency.